If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - It supports almost every Nintendo 3DS game.

-- In case you want to play the games in high resolution, that is also possible.
+- If you want to play the games in high resolution, that is also possible.
 It allows a whopping 10x interior resolution!

-- The best part is that this emulator will allow you to adjust the graphic resolution to 4K if your device supports it.
+- The best part is that this EmEmulatorill allow you to adjust the graphic resolution to 4K if your device supports it.

 - It is free and open-source and keeps getting updated regularly.